Sohelhere/delta-demo/README.md

 # delta-demo
-this is a demo fro git  and github class
+this is a demo fro git  and github class.